-Your family is going to love this when you place it on the table on a cake pedestal with garlic bread and a salad.
+Your family is going to go crazy when you place it on the table on a cake pedestal with garlic bread and a salad.
 It's different and fun.

->

-> Let's put this together:
+Let's put this together:

 You will need: Crushed tomatoes, fresh garlic, Parmesan cheese and mozzarella.